At P Di Natale, our priority is supporting our clients and the community throughout this challenging time.

 Does this situation change any of my rights as a Landlord?

 Despite the changing landscape, your rights as a Landlord remain the same.
 Tenants and Landlords must continue to abide by the Residential Tenancies Act 1997.
 There are measures that the State and Federal Governments may put in place that may relate to the tenancy.
-We will update this page as often as possible when any new arrangements have been made.
+We will update you as often as possible when any new arrangements have been made.
 The following website will have the most up to date information about any tenancy changes during this time; CAV - Coronavirus and Tenants Rights

 Will routine inspections be taking place?